Beeflats/Juicy-Renderer/README.md

-# StylisedRendering
+# Juicy Renderer

-A physically based stylised non-photorealistic renderer programmed with Julia.
+A physically based non-photorealistic renderer programmed with Julia.
 Based on a [2024 SIGGRAPH paper](http://cv.rexwe.st/pdf/srfoe.pdf).
 A function of expectation is used to produce stylizations like the renderings below.

 ![non-stylized render](images/sample1.png)
 ![stylized render](images/sample2.png)